afterglowtech/angular-detour/README.md

 # angular-detour

-# NOTE VERSION NUMBER

-The version number escaped semver alpha territory and shouldn't have.
-The version number is now reset to 0.0.5.

 * implements a StatesTree-version of ui-router
 * allows runtime editing of configuration
 * supports merging json representations of routing definitions as initial configurations and as updates